November 12-16, 2018 – two openings

 CST for Pregnancy Birth & Postpartum Class Description

 This class is the required prerequisite for the CST for Pregnancy Birth & Postpartum – Advanced Clinical Skills class.
-There is no question that expectant and new mothers benefit from Craniosacral Therapy.
-Yet, there are so few people to treat them.
+There is no question that Craniosacral Therapy is beneficial during pregnancy and postpartum.
+Yet, there are so few people to do these treatments.
 I have spent years developing the techniques I teach in this class.

 Subtle Hands-On Skills is the required prerequisite for this class.
 I will waive this requirement only if you have already studied CST with me.
 I will not waive this requirement if you have only studied CST elsewhere.